barktler/Barktler/documents/data-verify.md

 For data verify, declare data should be done first.
 Both request data and response data verify are supported.

 For example, continue from the `GoogleSearchAPI` Barktler API class.
-The following `TypeScript` code show you the steps to declare response data pattern.
+The following `TypeScript` code shows you the steps to declare a response data pattern.

 ```ts
 import { Barktler } from "@barktler/core";